 Several specific characteristics occur more frequently in victims of childhood abuse and might influence the development of chronic illness.
 These include poor sleep quality, elevated perceived stress, depression, anxiety, high body weight and small social networks.

 They have found that just having the condition of depression causes decreased blood flow to the brain and increases the mediators of inflammation in the body.
-What we think and feel will have a dramatic effect.
+What we think and feel has a dramatic effect.

-Since we’ve dealt with some of them since childhood, they just seem normal.
-We have developed defenses, walls that we have built up around ourselves that we don’t even know how to function outside of because that’s just been who we are.
-These defenses, while they kept us safe at the time, now can cause problems for us in our present life.
+Since we’ve dealt with some of them since childhood, they seem normal.
+We have developed walls that we have built up around ourselves that we don’t even know how to function outside of because that’s been who we are.
+These defenses, while they kept us safe at the time, can now cause problems for us in our present life.

 To feel close to one parent also was protective, maybe it dropped your risk to around 50%, but to be close to both parents caused them to have the least risk of developing these conditions.
 So the feeling of being loved, and our emotions play an important role in our physical and mental health.
 We may not realize the huge impact that our relationship with our mother and father has on us.

-That is why treatments to help with trauma are so important.
-Methods such as neurofeedback, EMDR and Somatic Experiencing heal trauma so a fundamental shift can occur and the nervous system can regain its capacity for self-regulation.
+That is why treatments to help with trauma are vital.
+Methods such as neurofeedback, EMDR, and Somatic Experiencing heal trauma so a fundamental shift can occur and the nervous system can regain its capacity for self-regulation.